SovaNetwork/network-enclave/README.md

-# Hyperstate Enclave
+# Network Enclave

-Hyperstate Enclave is a service that hosts the network master key and provides various methods for use, such as deriving child keys and signing transactions.
-It uses Bitcoin's BIP32 hierarchical deterministic wallets to derive Bitcoin addresses and keys from Ethereum addresses.
+Network Enclave is a bitcoin signing service that hosts the network master key and provides various methods for use, such as deriving child keys and signing transactions.
+This service uses Bitcoin's BIP32 hierarchical deterministic wallets to derive Bitcoin addresses and keys from Ethereum addresses.

 ## Features